Stochastic particle method with birth-death dynamics: Conclusion and discussion

 \section{Conclusion and discussion}

-The primary contribution of this work is the proposal of SPM-birth-death—a method that inherits the core framework and design philosophy of SPM \cite{Lei2025} but incorporates an active particle birth-death mechanism to enhance computational efficiency.
-Numerical experiments across one-dimensional and high-dimensional settings demonstrate SPM-birth-death's superior accuracy over standard SPM at equivalent computational costs.
-Several aspects remain open for exploration, including: (i) alternative birth-death strategies, (ii) more efficient methods for function reconstruction from particle clouds, and (iii) rigorous quantitative error analysis for birth-death enhanced SPM dynamics.
+The primary contribution of this work is the proposal of SPM-birth-death—a method that inherits the core framework and design philosophy of SPM [34] but incorporates an active particle birth-death mechanism to enhance computational efficiency.
+A rigorous error estimation reveals that both methods achieve first-order accuracy in time and space, and half-order accuracy in the initial sample size with explicit variance estimates.
+This serves also the first theoretical justification of SPM for the existing numerical convergence study.
+Numerical experiments across one-dimensional and high-dimensional settings validate the convergence order and demonstrate SPM-birth-death's superior accuracy over standard SPM at equivalent computational costs.
+Several aspects remain open for exploration, including: (i) alternative birth-death strategies, especially adaptively adjusting the threshold $n_A$; (ii) more efficient methods for function reconstruction from particle clouds, and (iii) rigorous quantitative error analysis for $\mathcal{L}=\bb\cdot\nabla+c\Delta$ and more general linear operators.